krakrukra/PocketAdmin/extra/wiki/ondemand.md

 keylogger, other with reverse shell, third with data extraction)
 and when you also have an opportunity to select appropriate payload
 manually, you can use a different approach.
 This approach is called
-on-demand payloads (as opposed to normal on-insertion payloads) and
+on-demand payloads (as opposed to normal on-insertion payloads).
-it was introduced with the latest 1.3 revision of PocketAdmin.

 This new approach allows you to store up to 17 extra payload scripts
 in a dedicated /ondemand/ directory.
 The names of these payload files
 should be in the format "scriptNN.txt", where NN is a number from 3